hirememorey/election_game/developer_handoff.md

 1.  **Fix the Test:** The immediate next step is to fix the test in `test_term_flow.py`.
 The test needs to be rewritten to correctly and explicitly play out the final round, ensuring a bill is successfully sponsored *before* the term ends.
 2.  **Validate:** Once the test is passing, the core fix will be validated.
 3.  **Cleanup:** The debug `[DEBUG]` print statements that were added to `engine/engine.py` can be removed.

+**UPDATE (2025-07-31):** The `test_term_flow.py` has been fixed and all backend tests are now passing.
+The core game engine has been successfully refactored to be stateless, with clean separation of concerns for action processing and turn advancement.
+The project is in a stable state for the next phase of the refactor, which is to simplify the `GameSession` and the frontend.